9.6 out of 10 Find out more

 What to do when an item has arrived damaged.

-In the unlikely event you receive an item that has been damaged in transit, please email images to email@example.com with a brief overview or the problem along with your order number.
+In the unlikely event you receive an item that has been damaged in transit, please email images to firstname.lastname@example.org with a brief overview of the problem along with your order number.
 We can then dispatch a new item or issue a refund for the goods supplied.
-We will also arrange for a carrier to collect the item from you and return it to us at no cost to you.
+We will also arrange for a courier to collect the item from you and return it to us at no cost to you.

 I have sent in an email, how long should it take to receive a reply?